khachapuris/clic/README.md

 ### Basic calculations

-One important thing is that clic has 2 different division operators: a colon (`:`) and a fraction bar (`/`).
-The order of operations with them is very different!
-As opposed to the colon, the fraction bar is calculated last (imagine that the whole thing is a large fraction).
+A major feature of clic is having 2 distinct ways to write division: with a colon (`:`) and a fraction bar (`/`).
+These are not interchangable!
+The colon works like simple inline division, while the fraction bar separates the whole equation to form a large fraction.
 For example,
 - `1 + 5 : 5` ($1+5:5$) returns `2`
 - `1 + 5 / 5` ($\frac{1+5}{5}$) returns `1.2`
 - `1 + (5/5)` ($1+\frac{5}{5}$) returns `2`